Histon railway station

 Histon railway station is a disused railway station in Impington, Cambridgeshire on the Cambridge–St Ives branch of the Great Eastern Railway.
-The station was closed as part of the Beeching Axe in 1970; but the line through the station remained open for freight trains until the early 1992.
+The station was closed as part of the Beeching Axe in 1970; but the line through the station remained open for freight trains until 1992.
 The station site was partially demolished, with the platforms and a small building on the down side being removed and the canopy severely truncated during the construction of the Cambridgeshire Guided Busway but the station building was saved from being demolished; a car park was planned to be built on the site of the demolished station building.
 The building has operated as a cafe since 2021.